Sanctuarium: Facilities

-The Sanctuarium is hosted inside a 12-storey building with 4 basement parking levels.
-It hosts 28 vigil chapels, a cafe called the Genki Japanesque Café, and a flower shop.
+The Sanctuarium is hosted inside a landscaped 12-storey building erected in a 2,426 sq.m. lot with 4 basement parking levels.
+It hosts 29 fully-airconditioned ecumenical vigil chapels, a cafe called the Genki Japanesque Café, and a flower shop.
 Edward Co Tan +Architects was responsible for the building design.
+Its main lobby has a sparkling fountain, an eternal flame and concierge services.
+Family rooms have audiovisual and library of Video CD.
+The fifth to the twelfth floors contain perpetual ash vaults, with high-speed elevators and escalators.
+The roof deck showcases a Zen garden and a universal chapel.

 The columbarium is one of the largest in Southeast Asia, capable of housing 25,000 vaults.
 The building has 50,000 more vaults located in soon-to-be-operational levels.

+Incidents

+In October 2018, Clarice, a 15-year-old student from Santo Domingo, Quezon City committed suicide when she leaped from the Sanctuarium's 10th floor.